-All of our centers are rated 4 out of 4 stars in the MN Parent Aware Program.
+All of our centers have received 4 of 4 stars in the MN Parent Aware Program.
 The Parent Aware program helps families find quality childcare programs that use best practices that prepare children for Kindergarten.
 Childcare programs are given a 1-4 star rating based on the training of the staff, the use of an approved curriculum, the use of an approved assessment and other indicators that show the program is safe and high quality.
-Early learning scholarships are available for four-star rated programs.
-Income eligible families in a four-star rated program may receive up to \$15,000 per year per child to help pay for childcare costs.
+Early leaning scholarships are available for three and four-star rated programs.
+Income eligible families in a 4-star rated program may receive up to \$15,000 per year per child to help pay for childcare costs.
 For more information about parent aware, visit www.parentaware.org.